sajeelahmed34/PGA309/README.md

 <br/>
 <br/>
 This project consists of two files,
-- PGA309_Sript.m (Matlab code which could be directly used to calaculate PGA309 register values)
+- PGA309_Sript.m (Matlab code which could be directly used to calculate PGA309 register values)
-- esp-idf ('C' code for PGA309 written in Visual Code studio under the PlatforrmIO and esp-idf developement kit)
+- esp-idf ('C' code for PGA309 written in Visual Studio Code under extension PlatformIO and esp-idf developement kit)
 <br/>
 Matlab script is very simple which could be opened in Matlab and run the script.
 The required specifications has to be mentioned beforehand in the Script.
 For example, bridge resistance, reference voltage, output voltage maximum and minimum range etc.
 <br/>